pedrocaixeta/pylovo_fork/docs/source/grid_generation/explanation/infdb_buildings_processor.rst

 #.
 Create the ``buildings`` table.
 #.
 Fill ``id``, ``objectid``, ``building_use``, ``building_use_id``, ``height``, ``floor_area``, and ``geom`` using CityDB.
 #.
-Remove buildings that are too small to reasonably use electricity.
+Remove buildings that are too small to be considered as residential buildings.
 #.
 Fill ``floor_number`` directly or estimate using building height and median floor heights.
 #.
 Use CityDB, Census, and nearest-grid data to fill ``occupants``, ``households``, and ``construction_year``.
 #.
 Classify ``building_type`` using ``floor_number``, ``floor_area``, and neighbor analysis.